chyneyee/ReadingJournal/Literary-Fiction/The_Citadel-A_J_Cronin.md

 - Part 4: He finally set up his own practice, free of the tyranny of the card system.
 The riches blinded his professionalism, and the greedy world of London medicine claims him, with its private clinics, wealthy, spoilt patients and huge rewards.
 - Manson is a doctor who asks why and is willing to do further diagnosis.
 - As I continued reading, I realised Manson can be a temperamental person, and his wife has tremendous patience with him.
 No doubt, he's a great and dedicated doctor, but unfortunately, his unconventional approach was hardly acceptable to most people at that time.
-- At the same time, despite being a lengthy reading, I like the storytelling and the writing style, which brilliantly expresses the raw emotions and the human nature of various characters in different circumstances.
+- Despite being a lengthy read, I like the storytelling and the writing style, which brilliantly expresses the raw emotions and the human nature of various characters in different circumstances.
 - The ups and lows and the changes of Manson, from modest to aggressively ambitious and money-motivated, are alarming.
 <br>